DigitalPublishingToolkit/NN09/md/10Rules.md

 accepted as normal.

 Whenever we speak of ‘neutrality’, we run the risk of repeating this mistake.
-Wu demonstrates that net neutrality falls into the same trap, with the following example.
+Wu demonstrates that net neutrality falls into the same trap with the following example.
 ‘Best Effort Delivery’ is endorsed by many advocates as being the closest thing to actual net neutrality.
 It means that data packets are delivered and routed as quickly as possible and without making distinctions between the types of data transmitted.
 This is roughly the way the internet has been working so far, i.e. without any intervention.
-However, today we have applications that are popular in present-day network management, that call for faster reaction times.
+However, today we have applications that are popular in present-day network management and that call for faster reaction times.
 Coordinating multi-user games, online phone calls, or remote IT maintenance services, all require a particularly short response time, or as the techies say, *latency*.
 Such processes will not be